percona/percona-monitoring-plugins/docs/cacti/jmx-templates.rst

 Installation
 ============

-Once the :ref:`cacti_ssh_setup` is working, you need to make the Java runtime information available through JMX by adding the JMX system properties when you start the program you want to monitor.
+Once the SSH connection is working, you need to make the Java runtime information available through JMX by adding the JMX system properties when you start the program you want to monitor.
 For a normal Java program, you can learn more about this from

 `Monitoring and Management Using JMX
 <http://java.sun.com/j2se/1.5.0/docs/guide/management/agent.html>`_.
 If you are